DjangoGirlsSeoul/lightandleadership/README.md

     > >     ~/virtualenvironments$ sudo apt-get install python-virtualenv
     > >    ~/virtualenvironments$ virtualenv --python=python3.4 myvenv

-4. Activate the virtualenv (also copied from the djangogirls tutorial - change `djangogirls` to `lightandleadership`)
+4. Activate the virtualenv (also copied from the djangogirls tutorial - check folder names!)
     > ## Working with virtualenv

     > The command above will create a directory called `myvenv` (or whatever name you chose) that contains our virtual environment (basically a bunch of directory and files).